AureaFlamma/midas-cli/roadmap.md

   - Revamp asset ID ✅
   - Colour for summary table ✅
   - Better colour for overall summary ✅
-  - Styling: either MD, or bold headings
+  - Styling: either MD, or bold headings ✅

-6. Other controls (perhaps with dashboard thing)
+8. Other controls
   a.
-Delete holding
+Delete holding:
+    -  by name
+    - with menu
   b.
-Reorder holdings
-  c.
-Sort holdings
+Sort by
+9. Request caching
-5. Migrate to database.
+10. Migrate to database.
-7. Multi-metal
+11. Multi-metal
+12. Multi-vault
+13. Styling revamp:
+  - different table style. for example, no lines, but bold headers
+  - different summary style.
+Bold key names?
+  -
+14. Add note